 It felt good to have my very own vehicle to drive to wherever we wanted to without having to wait for a shuttle.
 Parking was $20, but you could hop from park to park for the entire day with the same parking pass.
 I like doing one park a day, so we stayed put.
 Now the title is actually something that was told to us on our ride to the gate.
 Most people think of the Animal Kingdom as the zoo part of the Disney Parks, but as the Disney employee said, “it’s a jungle, not a zoo”.

-Now upon entering the park the first thing that you’ll probably see is the Tree of Life.
+Upon entering the park, the first thing that you’ll probably see is the Tree of Life.
 It’s the most known tree in all of Disney World and can only be seen at Animal Kingdom.

-Now at any Disney World theme park there is one thing that you have to do with your kids, and that’s character visits.
-While Animal Kingdom has quite a few rides that the kids will enjoy, Madison really enjoyed meeting with the characters and she got to meet a few of them.
+At any Disney World theme park, there is one thing that you have to do with your kids, and that’s character visits.
+While Animal Kingdom has quite a few rides that the kids will enjoy, Madison really enjoyed meeting with the characters, and she got to meet a few of them.
 Remember to grab a guide on your way in.
-One thing that I recommend is also downloading the My Disney World Experience app, currently available for both IOS and Android.
-It allows you to book a fast pass experience, allowing you to bypass long times, tells you the wait times for rides, also tells you when the characters are available.
+One thing that I recommend is also downloading the My Disney World Experience app, currently available for both iOS and Android.
+It allows you to book a fast pass experience, allowing you to bypass long lines, tells you the wait times for rides, and also tells you when the characters are available.
 It was a lifesaver for us.

 While the bigger kids took in the rides.
 Madison and I went to see a live show called Flights of Wonder where they teach you all about birds.
 We got to see quite a few birds up close and personal that we would never have seen before, including the Bald Eagle.